-This information contained in this guide is designed to assist deans, chairs, curriculum committees, academic coordinators, and administrative personnel in navigating the curricular change process at WSU.
+Information contained in this guide is designed to assist deans, chairs, curriculum committees, academic coordinators, and administrative personnel in navigating the curricular change process at WSU.

 The key to effectively managing your curriculum is to start early.
 The approval process ranges from several weeks to several months.
-To increase the chances of a smooth and quick approval process, be sure to review the guidelines found in each section and check your submission for compliance with these guidelines.
+Be sure to review the guidelines found in each section and check your submission for compliance with these guidelines.

-Additional information can be found in the Educational Policies and Procedures Manual (EPPM), available on the Faculty Senate website https://facsen.wsu.edu/eppm/, and on the Registrar's curriculum change website, http://curriculumchange.registrar.wsu.edu/.
+Additional information can be found in the Educational Policies and Procedures Manual (EPPM), available on the Faculty Senate website, and on the Registrar's curriculum change website.